Željko Obradović: Fenerbahçe (2013–2020)

-Return to Partizan (2021–present)
+Return to Partizan (2021–2025)

 On 25 June 2021, Obradović signed a three-year contract with Partizan, returning to his former club after 28 years.
 In the 2021–22 EuroCup, Partizan was eliminated in eighfinals by Bursaspor at home court, which was considered a failure as one of the season goals was to run deep into the competition.
 In the 2021–22 ABA League, Partizan improved their regular season record over last season by 9 wins, having 22–4 record.
 In April 2022, Obradović was named the ABA League Coach of the Season for 2021–22 regular season performances.
 Partizan ended the 2022–23 season by lifting the ABA League championship trophy, after 3–2 score against Crvena zvezda in the Finals series.

 In April 2024, Obradović signed a contract extension with Partizan.
 The 2023–24 season was deemed to be unsuccessful for Partizan as they finished the season without lifting any trophy.
 On June 12, 2025, Partizan won its 8th ABA League title by defeating Budućnost in the final series with a score of 3–1.
 Partizan also managed to lift the Serbian League championship, the first one after 11 seasons.
 Bogdan Karaičić, Obradović' assistant coach, led the team during the Playoff, due to four-game suspension for Obradović and team decision to give Karaičić the head coaching position.

+Following series of poor results, during 2025–26 campaign, winning only 3 of the last 11 games, he resigned as head coach of Partizan on 26 November 2025.
+Despite a large gathering of supporters at Belgrade Nikola Tesla Airport on 27 November 2025, estimated at more than 5,000 fans appealing for him to remain, Obradović ultimately confirmed his resignation on 2 December 2025.
+In a subsequent address to the supporters, he outlined the reasons for his departure, criticising the club president and pointing to a series of irregularities that, he stated, had occurred in recent seasons and diverted attention from his work on the court.

+Return to Panathinaikos (2026–present)

+On 21 June 2026, Obradovic returned to Panathinaikos after 14 years, signing a three-year contract.